aignas/pta-roq/README.rst

  a) add red noise

-2. Generation of the Reduced Basis for the model.
+ a) Add a stochastic gravitational wave background

-3. Analysis of the usual problem, so that proper comparisons can be done.
+1. Analysis of the usual problem, so that proper comparisons can be done.

    Notes on the original method: